gerivanc/entropy-password-generator/README.md

 ```

 ## Entropy Calculation
-The generator calculates password entropy using the formula:E(R) = log₂(RL).
+The generator calculates password entropy using the formula: E(R) = log₂(RL).
 Entropy = log₂(possibilities per character) × password length.
 Higher entropy indicates a stronger password.
 The project's 20 modes ensure entropies from 95.10 bits (15 characters) to 811.50 bits (128 characters), surpassing the NIST minimum of 75 bits.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/gerivanc/entropy-password-generator/blob/main/LICENSE.md) file for details.